 “tathā hi ghorakṣha-vachanam varjayeddurjana-prāntaṃ vahni-strī-pathi-sevanam prātaḥ-snānopavāsādi kāya-kleśa-vidhiṃ tathā“

-Besides verses 2.88 to 91 state, “the yoga who protects the sexual fluid overcomes death.
+Besides verses 2.88 to 91 state, “the yogi who protects the sexual fluid overcomes death.
 The preservation prolongs his life.
 The body of the yogi who preserves sexual fluid emits a pleasant smell.
-For him, there is no fear of death until the sexual fluid is established in his body.
+For him, there is no fear of death until the sexual fluid does not escape from his body.
 The sexual fluid is under the control of the mind.
 Life depends on the sexual fluid.
-Hence sexual fluid and mind should be protected by all means.”
+Hence, one should protect sexual fluid and mind by all means.”

-The type of Brahmacharya to be taken depends on the goal of the yogi.
+The choice of the type of Brahmacharya depends on the goal of the yogi.
 If liberation is the goal of the yogi, Naishtika Brahmacharya is more suitable.
 For lesser goals, less vigorous Brahmacharya or moderation is enough.

-Samadhi happens only when the conserved sex energy is brought up to Crown Chakra.
+Samadhi happens only when the conserved sex energy reaches Crown Chakra.
 In the case of sexual indulgence, precious energy is wasted.
 If the yogi conserves the energy, he can bring that up to higher centers.
-If the container has a big hole at the bottom, it can not be filled.
+If the container has a big hole at the bottom, it can not become filled.

 Modern Yoga and Celibacy

 Modern Yoga misunderstands the concept of celibacy in Yoga.
-Modern yoga is nothing more than postural yoga.
-Yoga is confined to yoga poses.
+In other words, Modern yoga is nothing more than postural yoga.
+It is confined to yoga poses.
 It is not even a full-fledged hatha yoga stream.
 Celibacy is not a pre-condition for them.
 At the same time without it, they could not advance beyond a certain point in the yogic path.Approaches to yoga have become narrower.
 Earlier people pursued the path of yoga for spiritual progress and liberation.
 Now people approach yoga for health, fitness, mental peace, or something like that.
 Hence celibacy and other restraints are not relevant to modern yoga.
 In ancient India, Celibacy was the precondition for the student of any discipline.
 It was not limited to the study or practice of yoga alone.
-Now the student life has changed drastically and the approaches to yoga too.
+Now student life has changed drastically.
+Likewise, the approaches to yoga also change.

 Brahmacharya in Ayurveda

 According to Danvantri, sexual energy is the Self itself.
 The secret of health depends on the preservation of this vital energy.
-Those losing this vital energy cannot have physical, mental, and spiritual developments.
+Therefore, those losing this vital energy cannot have physical, mental, or spiritual development.

 In Ayurveda, Ahara (diet), Nitra (sleep), and Brahmacharya (continence) are called Trayostambh (three pillars) of health.
 They are the essential pillars that promote a healthy lifestyle.
 By Ahara, we can control both Nidra and Brahmacharya.
 The cognitive capacity of the brain is increased by the practice of the three.

 Seminal fluid is the last Dhatu (humor) that is formed out of Majja (marrow).
 One drop of seminal fluid is made up of forty drops of blood.
-Those who waste will have unsteady and agitated Prana that results in mood swings, memory loss, and emotional imbalance.
+Hence, those who waste will have unsteady and agitated Prana which results in mood swings, memory loss, and emotional imbalance.

 Sattvic food is good for maintaining Celibacy.
-Rajasic and Tamasic foods should be avoided.
+Hence, one should avoid Rajasic and Tamasic foods.
 Fruits, milk, and ghee are good examples of Sattvic food.
-Non-vegetarian food should be avoided.
+Also, one should avoid Non-vegetarian food.

 Brahmacharya in Hinduism

 According to Hinduism, no spiritual progress is possible without celibacy.
-It is a must for attaining liberation.
+Moreover, it is a must for attaining liberation.

 Celibacy in Chandogya Upanishad